Pelvic Floor Health in Pregnancy, Birth and Postpartum

 Pelvic Floor Postpartum — advice from a PT

-After my twins were born, I was desperately treading water in a choppy sea of newness: breastfeeding with all its challenges, trying to get sleep and help my babies to sleep.
-My body, my abdominal muscles, my pelvic floor, my cesarean incision, all entered my overtaxed awareness briefly, mostly as thoughts about how I was going to stay healthy as a new mother and “bounce back”... or something.
+After my twins were born, I was desperately treading water in a choppy sea of newness: breastfeeding with all its challenges, trying to get sleep, and helping my babies to sleep.
+My body, my abdominal muscles, my pelvic floor, and my cesarean incision all entered my overtaxed awareness briefly, mostly as thoughts about how I was going to stay healthy as a new mother and “bounce back”... or something.
 I didn’t love that I still “looked pregnant,” but there were a lot of other things on my plate.

-When I went for my 6 week check up with my obstetrician, she briefly peeked at my scar and I honestly don’t remember if she gave me a pelvic exam.
+When I went for my six-week checkup with my obstetrician, she briefly peeked at my scar, and I honestly don’t remember if she gave me a pelvic exam.
 She asked some questions and just like that, I was walking back to my car, “cleared for activity”.

-My scar did heal and when the twins were 8 weeks old, I started experimenting with exercise while holding them.
-But when changing their diapers in the car, going for walks wearing both of them and getting back to work I didn’t feel “healed”.
-My low back pain was increasing, I was getting numbness in one foot and I felt old and creaky.
-I finally sought help from a pelvic floor physical therapist for my abdominal separation (diastasis rectus abdominis) and learned that although my scar had healed, my abdominal muscles, my rib cage, my breathing and my posture all had habits carried over from my pregnancy.
-I needed help to analyze each of them so that I could retrain, have less pain and feel more capable.
+My scar did heal, and when the twins were eight weeks old, I started experimenting with exercise while holding them.
+But when changing their diapers in the car, going for walks wearing both of them, and getting back to work, I didn’t feel “healed.”
+My lower back pain was increasing, I was getting numbness in one foot, and I felt old and creaky.
+I finally sought help from a pelvic floor physical therapist for my abdominal separation (diastasis rectus abdominis) and learned that although my scar had healed, my abdominal muscles, my rib cage, my breathing, and my posture all had habits carried over from my pregnancy.
+I needed help to analyze each of them so that I could retrain, have less pain, and feel more capable.
 To get my abdominal muscles working again, I had to use my pelvic floor muscles, which was news to me!

-The word ‘healing’ is most accurately applied to the wound closing through scarring, rather than the body’s overall readiness for an activity.
-There are a few potential physical ‘wounds’ with giving birth: perineal tearing, tearing through other areas of the vulva and vagina, episiotomies and of course, cesarean birth incisions.
-Our tissues do about half of their healing by 6 weeks postpartum (tearing or cesarean incisions) and the majority of their healing by week 12 (with scar remodeling continuing for about 2 years post-injury).
-A study looking at abdominal incisions can be applied to cesarean scars: it found that abdominal fascia healed to 51%-59% of its original tensile strength (ability to withstand force) by 6-weeks post-surgery and 73%-93% of its original tensile strength at 6-7 months postpartum.
-(Ceydeli et al. 2005), so racing back to high impact exercise without guidance can be dicey.
+The word ‘healing’ is most accurately applied to the wound closing through scarring rather than the body’s overall readiness for an activity.
+There are a few potential physical ‘wounds’ with giving birth: perineal tearing, tearing through other areas of the vulva and vagina, episiotomies, and, of course, cesarean birth incisions.
+Our tissues heal about half of their postpartum healing by six weeks (tearing or cesarean incisions), and the majority of their healing is done by week 12 (with scar remodeling continuing for about two years post-injury).
+A study looking at abdominal incisions can be applied to cesarean scars: it found that abdominal fascia healed to 51%-59% of its original tensile strength (ability to withstand force) by six weeks post-surgery and 73%-93% of its original tensile strength at 6-7 months postpartum.
+(Ceydeli et al. 2005), So, racing back to high-impact exercise without guidance can be dicey.

-Wound healing aside, the muscles that make it possible for us to do the all the things (exercise, running, getting up and down off the floor, wearing babies, picking up babies and putting them down about 1,000 times a day) may also need some retraining.
+Wound healing aside, the muscles that make it possible for us to do all the things (exercise, running, getting up and down off the floor, wearing babies, picking up babies, and putting them down about 1,000 times a day) may also need some retraining.

-In response to the confusion around postpartum readiness to start heavier exercise like running, a group of Irish pelvic physiotherapists put together guidelines to help us evaluate where we stand.
-It looks at the strength of our big muscles (the glutes, the calves, the hip muscles and quadriceps) and asks us to try hopping, leaping and walking to see if we can complete these without pain, incontinence or vaginal heaviness.
+In response to the confusion around postpartum readiness to start heavier exercises like running, a group of Irish pelvic physiotherapists put together guidelines to help us evaluate where we stand.
+It looks at the strength of our big muscles (the glutes, the calves, the hip muscles, and the quadriceps) and asks us to try hopping, leaping, and walking to see if we can complete these without pain, incontinence, or vaginal heaviness.

 For the pelvic floor muscles, they advise:

-* Research indicates that almost half of people are performing pelvic floor muscle contractions/kegels incorrectly, and in a way that could make symptoms worse, so getting specialist feedback on how you’re doing is wise.
+* Research indicates that almost half of the people are performing pelvic floor muscle contractions/Kegels incorrectly and in a way that could make symptoms worse, so getting specialist feedback on how you’re doing is wise.

 Their recommendations include:

-● A low impact exercise progression for the first 3 months of the postpartum period (hint: no jumping or running).
+A low-impact exercise progression for the first three months of the postpartum period (hint: no jumping or running).

-● A pelvic health assessment with a specialized physical therapist (as early as 6 weeks postpartum) to look at the abdominal wall and pelvic floor.
+A pelvic health assessment with a specialized physical therapist (as early as six weeks postpartum) to look at the abdominal wall and pelvic floor.

 ○ Pre-existing hypermobility conditions (e.g. Ehlers-Danlos)